PHACDataHub/privacy_rac_demo/README.md

 Rather than specifying the defeasibility logic for a specific rule, it was specified generically, essentially encoding the idea that if a conclusion is defeasibly held by a section, and is not defeated, then it indefeasibly holds.
-This was found to be computationally expensive, and was abandoned in favour of generating an explicit defeasibility theory for each attributed rule.
-The main benefit of the approach is that there is no longer a search for `defeated(A,B,C,D)`, which in turn requires a search of everything that defeasibly held, which grew exponentially in complexity with the complexity of the code.
+This was found to be infeasible because of known issues in the underlying s(CASP) langauge, and was abandoned in favour of generating an explicit defeasibility theory for each attributed rule.

 You will notice that the more obvious structure `holds(sec_1_section,mortal(A))` has been avoided in favour of `holds(sec_1_section,mortal,A)`.
 This choice was